wacastel/transformer/README.md

 ---

-## Training the Model
+## Phase 1: Pre-Training the Model

-The training pipeline tokenizes the dataset, batches the sequences, and optimizes the model using the AdamW optimizer.
+The pre-training pipeline tokenizes the dataset, batches the sequences, and optimizes the model using the AdamW optimizer to teach foundational grammar and structure.

 1. Ensure the required libraries are installed:
    ```bash